 The most famous art forms developed were calligraphy, painting, textiles, poetry, ceramics, carpet weaving, and music.
 All of these art forms were thriving and, in many cases, continue to succeed in the city of Istanbul.

 Istanbul boasts some magnificent ancient architecture that includes beautiful mosques and other buildings.
-If you are a fan of ancient arts and architecture – Istanbul is the place.
+Istanbul is the place if you are a fan of ancient arts and architecture.

 Istanbul is the city of contrast.
 The modern world meets the ancient world and where the east meets the west.
-Istanbul’s unique location, history, and cultural melting pot make the city a special place.
+Istanbul’s unique location, history, and cultural melting pot make the city special.

-In Istanbul, you will meet liberals and conservatives who peacefully live side-by-side, along with Christians, Muslims, and people of many different religious beliefs.
+In Istanbul, you will meet liberals and conservatives who live peacefully, along with Christians, Muslims, and people of many different religious beliefs.

 Istanbul is a city that defies all odds as it truly is a mix between the ancient and modern that is infused with excellent Turkish hospitality.

 Istanbul is a Transcontinental city where the exotic and the vibrant mix all together.
-You can find many vibrant modern shopping centers or the authentic and exotic Grand Bazaar in the city.
+You can find many vibrant modern shopping centers or the city’s authentic and exotic Grand Bazaar.

 Istanbul is one of those unique cities where you will never run out of things to see and do.
 If you love ancient Rome, you can find something there.
 If you’re a fan of the Ottoman empire, you can find things there of interest.

 Within Istanbul, you will find both Middle Eastern and European food.
-If you want to have nightlife, there is a nightlife there that rivals Europe and other places.
+If you want nightlife, there is nightlife that rivals Europe and other places.

-Istanbul is the kind of city, but you will never run out of something to do, something to see, a place to go, or something to buy.
+Istanbul is the kind of city where you will never run out of something to do, something to see, a place to go, or something to buy.
 If you want to sit down and relax, get on one of the many boats on the waterways and watch the sunset as you see a magnificent city roll by – you can also do that.

 If you are looking for a city where you can straddle between two continents and mix the modern with the ancient while learning about the Roman and Ottoman empires, then Istanbul is a city for you.